Remco28/folder_declutter/how_to_test.md

   Dependencies status

   - In your venv: tkinterdnd2 and PyInstaller are present; pywin32 is not (expected on Linux).
-  - On Windows: ensure pywin32 is installed for pass-through and (Phase 7) Recycle Bin support.
+  - On Windows: ensure pywin32 is installed for pass-through and shell-backed file operations (Recycle Bin and moves).